 This is the biggest fishermen’s village in Malta.
 The whole settlement of Marsaxlokk Malta turns into one large fish market on Sundays with big stalls and fresh catch.
 Along the same quay, stalls that sell souvenirs and different traditional goods are to be found every day, and one can always come across local fishermen mending their nets.

 Almost all the various colorful fishing boats sport the talismanic eye of Osiris for good luck.
 The tradition may date back to the Phoenicians who must have had an important settlement here.

-I walked towards the church (that was on my desktop) with the small square in front of it, few shops and the statue of Our Lady riding on a luzzu that can be seen of the church’s frontispiece, between the two towers.
+I walked towards the church (that was on my desktop) with the small square in front of it, a few shops, and the statue of Our Lady riding on a luzzu that can be seen in the church’s frontispiece, between the two towers.
 People here have also set up a stone statue of St. Andrew, the patron saint of fishermen.
 Everything gets so consistent here.
-Stopped by the small flee market and bought few luzzu and Osiris eye souvenirs.
+Stopped by the small flea market and bought a few luzzu and Osiris eye souvenirs.
 (One is just “winking” at me from the tiny luzzu souvenir on my desk.)

 THE BLUE GROTTO

 The south-western coast of Malta is specific with its high cliffs, while the sea gets deeper and darker blue.
 The cliffs contain a number of caves created by the rushing waves over the millennia.
 In the Zurrieq area lies the famous Blue Grotto, that can be entered by boat.